MGLBICHIG/just-the-docs/docs/navigation/main/collections.md

 ---
-title: Collections
+title: 集合
-parent: Main Navigation
+parent: 主导航
 nav_order: 5
 ---

-# Collections
+# 集合

 By default, the navigation includes only [normal pages](https://jekyllrb.com/docs/pages/).
 However, you can configure Just the Docs to include also pages from [Jekyll collections](https://jekyllrb.com/docs/collections/).